QubitPi/mlflow/docs/source/hashicorp.rst

 A public MLflow AMI image is available at `AWS AMI <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html>`_ for anyone with an AWS account.
 The *AMI name* is "**jack20191124-mlflow**" and *Owner ID* is "**899075777617**".
-We could, for example, deploy an EC2 instance of this image using HashiCorp Terraform:
+We could, for example, deploy an EC2 instance of this image using HashiCorp Terraform (The code snippet below can be put in a file with extension ``.tf``, such as `main.tf`):

 .. code-block:: terraform